voteflux/THE-APP/README.md

 ### Ubuntu

-* Install required packages: `sudo apt update && sudo apt install -y python3 python3-pip python3-virtualenv tmux`
+* Install required packages: `sudo apt update && sudo apt install -y curl python3 python3-pip python3-virtualenv tmux git build-essential`
   * note: there might be trouble on ubuntu 16.04 and below wrt to python3, though I'm not certain of that.
 Please create an isssue if you have trouble with python3 deps
 * If you don't have nodejs v8+ installed already: [install NVM](#install-nvm)
-* Should be all ready to go
+* Should be all ready to go after that

 ### MacOS